-Students are expected to keep their rooms clean.
-Students are required to clean their living accommodations, including appliances, if the area coordinator or assistant director for the area determines that the room, apartment, or specific appliance presents a health or safety hazard.
+Students are expected to keep their rooms clean and free of debris and garbage.
+Students are required to clean their living accommodations, including University-owned appliances, if Housing and Residential Experience staff determine that the room, apartment, or specific appliance presents a health or safety hazard.
 Students are expected to clean rooms and appliances, sweep floors or vacuum, and remove all trash and personal items prior to vacating a room or apartment.
-The housekeeping staff will clean the bathrooms and general public areas of apartments and suites once each week.
+The housekeeping staff will clean the bathrooms of apartments and suites once each week.

 Residences are heated and cooled by central systems.
 To conserve resources, residents should keep their windows closed.
-Heating or cooling problems should be reported to the area maintenance supervisor (AMS).
+Heating or cooling problems should be reported to VUMO(Vanderbilt University Maintenance and Operations) via the ReAdy application.

-Students are prohibited from painting their rooms and University furniture, including headboards.
-Adhesives (e.g., glow stars) are also prohibited.
-Pictures and bulletin boards may be hung only from the picture rail.
-(Hooks for picture rails may be purchased in the University bookstore.)
+Students are prohibited from painting their rooms and all University furniture, including headboards.
 Use of tape, staples, adhesive holders, screws, brackets, tacks, and nails is prohibited on the walls, woodwork, floors, ceilings or furnishings.
 Non-staining putty (e.g., UHU Tac and Scotch Removable Mounting Putty) may be used.
 The use of over-the-door hangers is prohibited due to the damage that these devices cause.
 Only tension rods may be used for curtains or other window treatments.
+The use of 'Command' adhesive products is generally acceptable.